-The Leica knock-off story starts when Felix, founder of the Cheka (terrible Soviet secret police), decided to put orphaned children into a “work commune for children”, at the end of 1927.
-Starting with 150 girls and boys, 13 to 17 years old, building Leica-1 knock-offs.
-This production later moved to Krasnogorsk in 1941.
+The Leica knock-off story starts when Felix, founder of the Cheka (terrible Soviet secret police), decided to put orphaned children into a “work commune for children,” at the end of 1927.
+Starting with 150 girls and boys, 13 to 17 years old, building Leica-1 knock-offs, this production later moved to Krasnogorsk in 1941.
 Then in 1948, the now named FED-Zorki, was produced, originally using lenses of Zeiss origin.
 We have them ranging from 1949 through 1956.
 Most have the collapsible Leica style f3.5/50mm lenses; some with rigids.
 The earlier ones have shutter speeds of 20 to 500, and then from 1954, 25 to 500.
 Gorgeous cameras, all.
-Choose either with or without original leather case.
+We have several other cameras like this online.